 Diploma: Like certificates, diplomas are also available in specialized vocational or technical fields.
 However, they usually include a combination of formal coursework and practicum training.
 As a result, diploma programs are longer and more in-depth than certificates; most span 40 to 60 credits in length, and can usually be completed within one to two years.
 Diplomas are offered in fields like IT management, computer programming, graphic and web design, medical and dental office administration, paralegal studies, and property management.
 Like certificates, diplomas typically do not carry any prerequisites other than a high school diploma or GED.

-Degree: An associate degree, like certificates and diplomas, is widely offered at two-year community and technical colleges, as well as four-year universities.
+Degree: Associate degrees, like certificates and diplomas, are widely offered at two-year community and technical colleges, as well as four-year universities.
 Some associate degree programs are 'transfer-ready', and will satisfy the first two years of a four-year bachelor's program; these pathways are designed for students who plan to transfer to a four-year college or university after two years.
 Other associate degrees are designed for students who plan to enter the workforce immediately after graduation; however, these tracks are typically two years in length, making them longer and more comprehensive than diploma or certificate programs.
 Some associate degree programs do not carry prerequisites other than a high school diploma or GED; others may require students to submit SAT/GRE test scores.

 - On-Campus Full Time

 - Unrestricted access to libraries, computer labs, writing centers, and other on-campus resources that may be off-limits to distance learners

 - Coursework will incorporate hands-on training, usually in the form of labs and/or practicum sessions

 - Students can regularly meet with professors, academic advisers, and other faculty members, as well as fellow students

 - Synchronous programs often carry weekly attendance requirements, which may interfere with students who have jobs, childcare duties, and other regular commitments